 Everything in psychology has a price.
 If you open your mouth to speak the truth, you pay a price.
 If you keep your mouth shut in fear, you pay a price.
 Psychology, therefore, teaches us that we cannot “opt out” of life.
 Even those who choose lifestyles counter to the prevailing culture still live a cultural lifestyle.
 Even those who commit suicide do not reject culture; they very clearly make a cultural statement about their lack of hope and their unwillingness to face up to the truth of their unconscious past.

-So if you want to make psychological changes in your life, you have to pay a price.
-No matter what anyone has ever done to you, you—and you alone—have to take personal responsibility for your healing.
+So if you want to make psychological changes in your life, you will have to pay a price.
+No matter what anyone has ever done to you or to your ancestors, it does not give you permission to use violence or commit crime in protest.
+You—and you alone—have to take personal responsibility for your healing.
 It will cost money, and time, and suffering.
 But the reward of liberty from cultural illusions is priceless.

 No advertising—no sponsor—just the simple truth . . .